2004 United States presidential election in North Dakota: Polling

 Bush won both pre-election polls with a double-digit margin.

 Fundraising

 Bush raised $135,493.
 Kerry raised $36,600.

 Advertising and visits

 Neither campaign visited or advertised in this state during the fall campaign.

 Analysis

 In 2000, Al Gore won two counties, compared to Kerry who won four counties in the state, including his best performance in Sioux County, where he won with seventy percent of the vote.
 Overall, Bush dominated the state, winning a wide majority of the state's counties, and with large margins.
 In just two counties – both majority Native American – did Bush obtain less than 44 percent of the vote.
-As of 2020, this is the last election in which the Republican nominee won Cass County by majority.
+This was the last election in which the Republican nominee won Cass County by majority until 2024.